- Which companies offer the cheapest non-owner car insurance in Kansas?

 The bottom line: Non-owner car insurance in Kansas

-Non-owner car insurance in Kansas costs an average of $274, with GEICO offering the lowest rates.
-Our analysis found that State Farm is the best overall choice.
-Keep in mind that your age, gender and driving record play a significant role in determining your insurance rates.
+In Kansas, non-owner car insurance costs an average of $274, with GEICO offering the most affordable rates.
+Based on our research, State Farm stands out as the best overall option.
+Remember, factors like your age, gender and driving history can significantly affect your insurance rates.

-Take the time to compare options to find the best non-owner car insurance in Kansas.
-Use the tool above to easily compare non-owner insurance providers near you.
+Be sure to compare your options to find the best non-owner car insurance in Kansas.
+You can use the tool above to quickly and easily compare non-owner insurance providers in your area.

 Methodology